stablekernel/aqueduct/source/docs/tut/getting-started.md

 - Route HTTP requests to the appropriate handler in your code
 - Store and retrieve database data
 - Write automated tests for each endpoint
+- Require authorization for HTTP requests

 !!! tip "Getting Help"
     If at anytime you get stuck, hop on over to the [Aqueduct Slack channel](http://slackaqueductsignup.herokuapp.com).
+You can also see a finished version of this application [here](https://github.com/stablekernel/aqueduct_examples/tree/master/heroes).

 ## Installation